shakfu/py-js/README.md

 cmake --build . --config Release
 ```

-Open one of the `.maxhelp` files or any one of the files in the `patchers` folders to see how things work.
+Open one of the `.maxhelp` files or any of the files in the `patchers` folders to see how things work.

 ### macOS